ooni/ooni.org/content/about/faq.md

 * Blocking of instant messaging apps (WhatsApp, Facebook Messenger, Telegram);

-* Blocking of censorship circumvention tools (such as Tor and Tor bridges);
+* Blocking of censorship circumvention tools (such as Tor, Psiphon, and pluggable transports);

 * Presence of middleboxes (i.e. systems that could be responsible for censorship or surveillance);